tektoncd/community/teps/0077-pipeline-partial-execution.md

 metadata:
   name: new-pipeline-run
 spec:
-  # resumeFrom references a previous pipelineRun and by default selects
+  # pipelineRunRef references a previous pipelineRun and by default selects
-  # all the failed and unfinished tasks eligible for retrying/resuming.
+  # all the "failed" and "unfinished" tasks eligible for retrying/resuming.
-  # It references results of completed tasks from previous run, unless
+  # It references results of completed tasks from previous run.
-  # overridden by disableTasks section.
-  resumeFrom:
+  pipelineRunRef:
     name: prev-pipeline-run
     # Enable tasks section can be used to enable those tasks which were
     # successful in previous run. e.g. an init task.
     enableTasks:
-      - name: init-task-name
+      - name: A
-  # One of the failed task is disabled by disableTasks section, for some
+  # One of the failed task is disabled by disableTasks section.
-  # reason we want it skipped and the expected results has been hard coded.
   disableTasks:
-    - name: task-name
-      # option to pre-populate the values of disabled task's results.
-      results:
-        - name: result1-name
+    - name: B
-          value: some-val
-        - name: result2-name
+    - name: G
-          value: some-val2
   serviceAccountName: 'default'
   # Some tasks needs cleaning of workspaces, this can be done here.
   # e.g. one could override a workspace by specifying the name.